LonicaMewinsky/gif2gif/README.md

  - Clone this repo into your Automatic1111 WebUI /extensions folder, restart UI

 **Changelog:**
+- 4/18/23: Adjusted inpainting functionality to act more predictably with current A1111 release.
 - 4/17/23: Pared back rarely-used options to focus on primary functions (made 'old' branch).
 Improved ControlNet handling.